wireapp/core-crypto/docs/ARCHITECTURE.md

 ### Status

-* The keystore's persistence on WASM isn't finished yet.
 * The keystore's implementation of encryption at rest on WASM isn't validated nor audited so paper cuts expected.